Esomeprazole magnesium dihydrate

 Do not take ESOMEPRAZOLE APOTEX if you are taking the following medicines:

-atazanavir, and nelfinavir, medicines used to treat Human Immunodeficiency Virus (HIV
+atazanavir, and nelfinavir, medicines used to treat viral infections such as HIV

 cilostazol, a medicine used to treat intermittent claudication.

 Tell your doctor if you are taking any other medicines, including any that you buy